Francisco Pizarro

-Born in Trujillo, Spain to a poor family, Pizarro chose to pursue fortune and adventure in the New World.
-He went to the Gulf of Urabá, and accompanied Vasco Núñez de Balboa in his crossing of the Isthmus of Panama, where they became the first Europeans to see the Pacific Ocean from the Americas.
+Born in Trujillo, Spain, to a poor family, Pizarro chose to pursue fortune and adventure in the New World.
+He went to the Gulf of Urabá and accompanied Vasco Núñez de Balboa in his crossing of the Isthmus of Panama, where they became the first Europeans to see the Pacific Ocean from the Americas.
 He served as mayor of the newly founded Panama City for a few years and undertook two failed expeditions to Peru.
 In 1529, Pizarro obtained permission from the Spanish crown to lead a campaign to conquer Peru and went on his third, and successful, expedition.

 When local people who lived along the coast resisted this invasion, Pizarro moved inland and founded the first Spanish settlement in Peru, San Miguel de Piura.
-After a series of manoeuvres, Pizarro captured the Incan emperor Atahualpa at the Battle of Cajamarca in November 1532.
+After a series of manoeuvres, Pizarro captured the Inca emperor Atahualpa at the Battle of Cajamarca in November 1532.
 A ransom for the emperor's release was demanded and Atahualpa filled a room with gold, but Pizarro charged him with various crimes and executed him in July 1533.
 The same year, Pizarro entered the Inca capital of Cuzco and completed his conquest of Peru.
 In January 1535, he founded the city of Lima.
 Pizarro eventually fell victim to political power struggles and was assassinated in 1541.

 Early life

 Francisco Pizarro was born in Trujillo, Cáceres, Spain (then in the Crown of Castile) in modern-day Extremadura, Spain.
 He was the illegitimate son of infantry colonel Gonzalo Pizarro (1446–1522) and Francisca González, a woman of poor means.
 His date of birth is uncertain, but it is believed to be sometime in the 1470s, probably 1475.
 Little attention was paid to his education and he grew up illiterate.

-His father was a colonel of infantry who served in Navarre and in the Italian campaigns under Córdoba.
-His mother married late in life and had a son Francisco Martín de Alcántara, who was at the conquest of Peru with his half-brother from its inception.
+His father served in Navarre and in the Italian campaigns under Córdoba.
+His mother married late in life and had a son, Francisco Martín de Alcántara, who was at the conquest of Peru with his half-brother from its inception.
 Through his father, Francisco was a second cousin, once removed, of Hernán Cortés.

-On 10 November 1509, Pizarro sailed from Spain to the New World with Alonso de Ojeda on an expedition to Gulf of Urabá in Tierra Firme.
-Pizarro became a participant in Ojeda's failed colony, commanding the remnants until he abandoned it with the survivors.
-He sailed to Cartagena and joined the fleet of Martín Fernández de Enciso in 1513.